-While relationship-building has to do with more than just money management, it’s clear that making money decisions alone, without consulting one’s spouse or partner, can have a deleterious impact on the union.
-Working together as a team to meet your financial goals can act as relationship-strengthening therapy.
-And here’s more good news: By facilitating joint money-management, budget apps can help you hit your money goals.
+While relationship building involves more than just money management, studies have shown that making money decisions without your spouse or partner can negatively affect your relationship.
+Working together as a team using money management budget apps can help you hit your money goals.

 However, that’s only possible if you pick the best budget app that fits your specific needs.
-And that’s exactly what we aim to help you to do today.
+Let Benzinga help you choose the best budget app for couples.

-Stash can be a great app for couples to budget and save because, although it does not allow for joint accounts, you can pay your bills, track your spending and make goals to save for all in 1 app.2 You can have access to this platform starting at just 1 dollar a month.1
+Stash can be a great app for couples to budget and save.
+Although it does not allow for joint accounts, you can pay your bills, track your spending and make Goals1 to save all in a single app.
+You can have access to this platform starting at just $1 a month.

 To get started, head over to Stash and download the app.
 It’s compatible with both iOS and Android devices.
-From there, you’ll be asked a few questions that will give insight into your financial goals.
+From there, the app asks you a few questions that will give insight into your financial goals.

-Then you’ll pick a plan, add money to you Stash account and you’re well on your way to banking3, budgeting and creating as many goals as you wish.
+Then you’ll pick a plan, add money to your Stash account and you’re well on your way to banking, budgeting and creating as many goals as you wish.

 2. Tiller Money

-If you’re ready to get your money in shipshape alongside your partner, get Tiller Money.
-Known for easy collaboration, Tiller Money updates spreadsheets with your daily finances so you can see what’s happening to you and your partner’s financial life — all in 1 place.
+If you’re ready to get your money in shipshape alongside your partner, consider Tiller Money.
+Known for easy collaboration, Tiller Money updates spreadsheets with your daily finances so you can see what’s happening to you and your partner’s financial life — all in one place.

 Link your bank, credit cards and other financial accounts from 21,000 sources to Google Sheets and get: